WVBU-FM: Revitalization in the later 1970s

 In the mid-1970s, WVBU's AM and FM studios were located in the Freshman Quad Carnegie Building basement "Fallout Shelter".
-The stations had fallen into disarray until a major revitalization was undertaken by Terry Ginn ('77; FM Program Director),Paul "The round mound of sound" Hill ('78; Production Manager, recently deceased), Brad Joblin ('77; AM Program Director and subsequently Station Manager) and Rick Ambrose ('77) & John Cox ('78) (music directors).
+The stations had fallen into disarray until a major revitalization was undertaken by Terry Ginn ('77; FM Program Director), Paul "The round mound of sound" Hill ('78; Production Manager, recently deceased), Brad Joblin ('77; AM Program Director and subsequently Station Manager) and Rick Ambrose ('77) & John Cox ('78) (music directors).
 Ambrose completely restored the album library by securing promotional status from all the major record labels.
 In a three-year period, more than 10,000 LPs were replaced or added.
 The FM station format went 24-hour progressive album rock while in February 1975, Joblin re-branded WVBU(AM) as Super64 Non-Stop Music, converting the format from progressive rock to Top 40, due to listener demand and to avoid both stations competing under the same format.

 Ambrose also established the Intercollegiate Broadcasting Network where major artists were interviewed and 90-minute taped specials were created.
 Participating college radio stations across the country received free copies in exchange for a blank reel of tape and postage.
 Artists interviewed by Ambrose and Joblin included Gerry Beckley of America, Elton John, Todd Rundgren, George Harrison, Alice Cooper, John Entwistle of The Who, Ian Anderson of Jethro Tull, and Rick Wakeman of Yes.
 These artists also recorded promo IDs for WVBU which aired throughout the broadcast day for many years.

 In the same mid-70s time period that WVBU AM and FM were revitalized, Brad Joblin and Jim Vose ‘75 took the Bucknell Concert Committee independent from outside promoters and booked Todd Rundgren, America, Santana, Billy Joel, Frankie Valli and The Four Seasons, Paul Simon and Bruce Springsteen.
 The Springsteen booking coincided with him the gracing the covers of both Time and Newsweek magazines.
 Ambrose succeeded Joblin as Chairman and produced the Bruce Springsteen concert, as well as booking Loggins & Messina and Marshall Tucker.
 Another WVBU staff member, Gary Huerich ('79), booked the band Boston.
 These concerts were presented in Bucknell's Davis Gym to 3,000 to 4,000 people, from both Bucknell and the central Pennsylvania area.
 Although Aerosmith had also been scheduled in 1976, the university administration deemed them "too loud" and cancelled the date.
+Joblin went on to work for NBC in New York, was on the production team for Late Night With David Letterman, became Vice President, Network Planning and partnered with Dick Clark to develop network television programming; Ambrose was hired by Chrysalis Records in Los Angeles as National Director of Media & Publicity, working with artists Jethro Tull, Pat Benatar, Ian Hunter, UFO, Blondie, Billy Idol, Steve Hackett, Christopher Lee and legendary Beatles producer George Martin.